ahmedk92/ahmedk92.github.io/_posts/2019-05-12-Simple Overflowing Paginated UIScrollView.md

 date:   2019-05-12 10:44:00 +0200
 ---

 So, I was using this beautiful Quran app [Ayah](https://itunes.apple.com/app/apple-store/id706037876?mt=8).
 I noticed something cool about how it pages its content; there is a visual divider between each two inner pages, and a different one between outer pages.
-See the below video for clarity.
+See the below gif for clarity.

 ![Overflowing Pagination]({{site.url}}/assets/ayah1.gif)